cricamfe/c3ms/README.md

 In 2023, updates and improvements have been made to the library.
 Key improvements include:

-- A complete restructuring of the project, introducing a new directory structure (`bin`, `src`, `include`, `obj`, etc.) and an updated Makefile that supports both `RELEASE` and `DEBUG versions`.
+- A complete restructuring of the project, introducing a new directory structure (`src`, `test`, `docs`, etc.) and an updated CMakeLists files that supports both `RELEASE` and `DEBUG` versions.
 - Expansion of the lexicon to incorporate modern programming concepts and technologies such as `C++`, `SYCL`, `oneTBB`, `AVX2`, `SIMD`, etc.
+- Enhanced the tool's capability to automatically process functions developed by the programmer, which are not derived from any API.
+This significantly improves the detection and analysis of operators within the code.
-- Refinement of the `CodeStatistics` component using `string_view` to improve performance.
+- Refinement of the `CodeStatistics` component, the implementation of which has been moved to `codestatistics.hh` and `codestatistics.cc`.
 - Introduction of new metrics such as `cyclomatic complexity`, `maintainability index`, `time required` and `bugs delivered`.
-- Improved parsing capabilities, allowing files to be broken down into functions using flags such as `--function-metrics`, `--file-metrics` and `--global-metrics`.
+- Improved parsing capabilities, allowing files to be broken down into functions using flags such as `--function-metrics`(-f), `--file-metrics`(-a) and `--global-metrics`(-g).
 - Improved presentation of results with colour-coded output and tabular formats.
 - Development of new `CodeUtils` and `CodeMetrics` files for centralized metric calculations and utility functions.
-- Redistribution of functions from `c3ms.cpp` into these new support files.
+- Redistribution of functions from `main.cpp` into these new support files.
 - General refactoring of the original code by Basilio B. Fraguela (2009-2010) to take advantage of new C++ features and add additional functions.
+- The project structure has been generated using the [template](https://github.com/remusao/Bison-Flex-CPP-template) created by remusao, which incorporates the latest versions of Flex and Bison in C++.
+This approach ensures modern, efficient parsing and lexing capabilities within the project.

 These updates are intended to significantly increase the performance, usability and analytical capabilities of the library.